 “What do you mean I’m too intelligent?”

-“Dear Dumb Professor Dog, For once your right!” he screeches, almost in pain.
-The secret service has a file on me marked “seditious”.
-They’re scared stiff that I will preach freedom, independence and other *dangerous delusions *to the students.”
+“Dear dumb Professor dog, for once you’re right!” he screeches, almost in pain.
+The secret service has a file on me marked “seditious.”
+They’re scared stiff that I will preach freedom, independence and other ‘dangerous delusions’ to the students.”

-We touched down relatively perfectly in giant sandpit called the desert.
-Usually, when we come back from a space mission, they send out a hero’s welcome – one time, at night, they lit up the sky with dancing fireflies, on another occasion, they had a soprano skylark sing for us.
+We touched down relatively perfectly in a giant sandpit called the desert.
+Usually, when we come back from a space mission, they send out a hero’s welcome – one time, at night, they lit up the sky with dancing fireflies.
+On another occasion, they had a soprano skylark sing for us.
 And of course all the top vets and scientific boffins are on hand to check us up thoroughly.

 This time though, we were met by a very different greeting party.
 As we came out of our landing pod, we found ourselves looking down the barrels of machine guns mounted on the backs of jeeps.

 It was puzzling.
-They humans shoot us up into space, forget all about us, and then look surprised when we come back.
+The humans shoot us up into space, forget all about us, and then look surprised when we come back.

 We were driven across to the space base as prisoners.
 Only after about 48 hours did they start to treat us with a little more respect.
 Somebody found the file on our mission in the archives.
 They figured out what had happened.

 It was like this, see.
 We had been away for ten whole Earth years.
 To us it had been a couple of months, but due to the whole relativity thing, time had passed more quickly on Earth.

 For a while we were regarded as mini-celebrities.
 The newspapers wrote us up, and the Parrot went on TV and squawked away on a chat show.
 He spoke English and several other languages quite fluently, but with a strong avian accent.
 I don’t think most TV viewers could understand at lot of what he was saying, but that didn’t stop him pontificating.